Traveling by RV? Here's What to Know Before You Hit the Road

-When I took my first big road trip -- a whirlwind four-monther from Toronto to San Diego in my partner’s 1987 Chevy RV -- it was one of the most amazing journeys of my life.
+When I took my first big road trip—a whirlwind four-monther from Toronto to San Diego in my partner’s 1987 Chevy RV—it was one of the most incredible journeys of my life.
 But it was also one of the most challenging.
-There was so much I wish I knew beforehand: how to map out a route, where to camp, and what the hell to do when we found ourselves broken down in the middle of nowhere (it'll happen).
-Whether you’re renting an RV or buying a motor home, here's everything you need to know before you hit the road.
+There was so much I wish I knew beforehand: how to map out a route, where to camp, and what the hell to do when we found ourselves broken down in the middle of nowhere (it will happen).

-First, figure out the right RV for you
+Choosing the right RV

 Class C motorhomes are recognizable by the cab over the driver and the boxy back.
 These usually have a toilet, a shower, a little kitchenette with a fridge and stove, and are commonly available as rentals.

 “It’s good to have a rough idea of what you want to do so you can prepare, and you also don't want to miss anything that could be really special,” said my RV guru (and partner) Stephanie Foden, “but at the same time, you want to leave room in your plan for the random river that you come across and end up camping out for two nights because you're just so captivated by it.
-That’s what really makes it special.
-The unknown and spontaneity of it.”
+That’s what really makes it special: the unknown and spontaneity of it.”

 Google Maps is an obvious way to plan your trip, but it doesn’t allow for more than 10 points for some reason.
 We use a site called Roadtrippers ($29.99/year), which allows you to plan your route and highlights cool stuff to see along the way, including roadside attractions.
 And, of course, to change your plans on a whim.

-“I know with racial profiling in this country when white people see blacks pulling into a campground they have already formed opinions and bias on who we might be and why we are there,” said Keith who happens to be a former offensive lineman for the Miami Dolphins and Washington Redskins.
+“I know with racial profiling in this country when white people see Blacks pulling into a campground, they have already formed opinions and bias on who we might be and why we are there,” said Keith, who happens to be a former offensive lineman for the Miami Dolphins and Washington Redskins.

 "It’s definitely gotten better,” he added.
 “Now, 99% of the people I’ve met and spoken with have been great.”

 Still, the family doesn’t take any chances.
 “My family’s safety is number one!” he said.
-“We aren’t stopping in the middle of nowhere at Billy Bob RV park.”
+“We aren’t stopping in the middle of nowhere at Billy Bob RV Park.”

 The Sims love highly-rated campgrounds like Kampgrounds of America (KOA) or Jellystones that have pools, good playgrounds, and other family-friendly features like mini-golf.
 “Some of the resorts, which are awesome, aren’t as kid-friendly,” Keith added.